 Understanding is the experiential pursuit of questioning, listening & feeling - something is let go every day

 Note: These articles don't end here.
 They flow together like the pieces of a puzzle & continue into the canine introspection page.

-All articles pertain equally to both species.
+All articles pertain equally to all species.